elastisys/compliantkubernetes/docs/adr/0013-configure-alerts-in-omt.md

 ## Recommendations to Operators

 * Operators should familiarize themselves with the capabilities of OMT, e.g., OpsGenie.
 This should be first done using a web UI, since that improves discoverability of such capabilities.
-* When alerting configuration becomes too complex and/or repetitive, operators should employ a configuration management tools, such as Terraform, to configure the OMT.
+* When alerting configuration becomes too complex and/or repetitive, administrators should employ a configuration management tools, such as Terraform, to configure the OMT.

 ## Links